pydantic/pydantic/docs/concepts/validators.md

-While Pydantic provides many capabilities to add [validation constraints](./fields.md#field-constraints) to fields, you can define custom validators for specific fields or for the whole model.
+In addition to Pydantic's [built-in validation capabilities](./fields.md#field-constraints), you can leverage custom validators at the field and model levels to enforce more complex constraints and ensure the integrity of your data.

 !!! tip
-    Want to quickly jump to the relevant validator definition?
+    Want to quickly jump to the relevant validator section?

     <div class="grid cards" markdown>